Frequently Asked Questions

 If your illness requires you to follow a modified diet, you may be referred to a dietitian.
 The dietitian will provide education and information on how following a healthy diet can improve your outcomes and prevent complications.
 The dietitian may also help you develop a diet plan that supports low-cholesterol, cardiac, renal or diabetic needs.

-How do private duty services differ from certified home health care?
+How do Extended Care/Private Duty Services differ from certified home health care?

 Unlike certified home health care, private duty services do not require a physician’s referral, and services are almost always paid for by the individual.
 Care can be customized according to the client’s preference, including the number of visits and the length of service.